minqiaowang/minqiaowang.github.io/globally-distributed-database-with-raft/create-sample-schema/create-sample-schema.md

     Job "APP_SCHEMA"."SYS_IMPORT_TABLE_01" successfully completed at Fri Sep 20 06:45:10 2024 elapsed 0 00:00:38
     ```

-13. Exit to the gsm host.
+13. Now all the data from normal instance migrate to the sharded tables.

 You may now proceed to the next lab.